equinor/ert/docs/rst/manual/workflows/index.rst

 observations and prints the result to a text file.
 All Python scripts of this kind must:

-  1. Be implemented as a class which iherits from :code:`ErtScript`
+  1. Be implemented as a class which inherits from :code:`ErtScript`
   2. Have a method :code:`run(self)` which does the actual job